maelle/simplymaelle/content/post/2025-06-25-open-files-folders-websites/index.md

 According to the [commit that added this logic](https://github.com/r-lib/usethis/commit/9ab2582980f0f4a8a1d565dba00345ac7aa7e2a2) more than 7 years ago, "utils::file.edit opens in dialog" which I do not understand.
 Maybe it's different depending on the OS?
 Maybe RStudio changed in the meantime?
 Please tell me if you have any more information on this. :pray:

-In any case I really enjoy [`file.edit()`](https://rdrr.io/r/utils/file.edit.html) in codebases.
+In any case, I really enjoy [`file.edit()`](https://rdrr.io/r/utils/file.edit.html) in code bases.
 Interactively, I do not use is as often as, say, Positron's shortcut for navigating to files (Ctrl+P on my machine).

 Last but not least, if you want to make it easy for the user to open a file, without opening it on their behalf, in messages emitted through the [cli package](https://blog.r-hub.io/2023/11/30/cliff-notes-about-cli/) you can use the [file class](https://cli.r-lib.org/reference/inline-markup.html#classes):